 The objectives of the company are to seek contact with young spectators through passion and intelligence, to propose and instill the appreciation of a variety of worlds by relying on the force of theatrical images, to tell stories which find resonance in the imagination of children, making them laugh, dream and reflect.
 With a desire to diversify and enrich the art of puppetry, Théâtre de l’Œil favours alternating or mixing diverse type of puppets.
 Thanks to its scenography designs, the ingenuity of its puppets and the originality of the proposed themes, Théâtre de l’Œil has built up a solid reputation .

-Founded in 1973 by Francine Saint-Aubin and André Laliberté, the current artistic director, Théâtre de l’Œil has created twenty-six original productions Théâtre de l’Œil is a touring company and has always performed its shows on stages across Québec and Canada as well as abroad.
+Founded in 1973 by Francine Saint-Aubin and André Laliberté, who was its artistic director for 47 years, Théâtre de l’Œil has created thirty original productions.
+Simon Boudreault is taking the helm as artistic director after having performed a variety of roles within the company, including his initial position as puppeteer.
+Having focused on touring over the years, Théâtre de l’Œil has performed for audiences in Quebec, the rest of Canada and around the world.
 Thanks to the hard work and creativity of 350 artists and craftspeople, the company has reached more than 1,3 million spectators during its 5,000 or so performances given on four continents.

 André Laliberté developed a passion for puppetry during a stay in a children’s hospital where he saw a performance by Micheline Legendre’s Les Marionnettes de Montréal.
 He was then trained by this company for about ten years, before founding his own, Théâtre de l’Œil, with Francine Saint-Aubin in 1973.

-For more than four decades at the helm of his boat, now as general manager and artistic director, he has performed, manipulated, written and directed a good number of Théâtre de l’Œil’s twenty-six productions.
+At the helm of his boat until 2020 as general manager and artistic director, he has performed, manipulated, written and directed a good number of Théâtre de l’Œil’s productions.
 A savvy artist, he surrounds himself with designers and playwrights known for their ability to create demanding and

 A man of refinement, among his many qualities André Laliberté is a tea lover and chocolate gourmet.
 He is also a loyal client and fine connoisseur of the Jean-Talon Market which he visits faithfully.